zz9tf/instaclone/README.md

     nodemon [your node app]
     ```

-    For this app, we add the following line in our package.json at "scripts":
+    For this app, I add the following line in our package.json at "scripts":
     ```
     "dev": "nodemon --exec babel-node server.js".
     ```
-    So that, after git clone this project, we can run this app by:
+    So that, after git clone this project, you can run this app by:
     ```
     npm run dev
     ```